gregjolley/amplifier/index.md

 \phi = \tan^{-1}\omega C\left(R_{L}\left(1+\frac{R_{S}}{R_{E}}\right)+R_{S}\right)
 \end{equation}
 The bandwidth of the single transistor amplifier is determined by $C$, which is transistor dependent, the voltage gain and input resistance, R$_{\textrm{S}}$.
-The important point to note is that phase delay increases with increasing voltage gain and input resistance.
+The important point to note is the phase delay increases with increasing voltage gain and input resistance.
 It is important to consider the phase properties of the voltage amplification stage of an amplifier and eliminate any unnecessary voltage amplification of all other stages.
 SPICE simulations of the single transistor amplifier shown in <a href="#03_miller_schematic">Fig. 3</a> with and without additional external capacitance are plotted in <a href="#04_miller_plot">Fig. 4</a>, demonstrating the impact of voltage gain on phase delay and bandwidth.
+The MMBT6429 transistor is a small signal type with a gain-bandwidth in excess of 300 MHz under the bias conditions of the simulations, however, the phase delay is 38 degrees at 10 Mhz for a voltage gain of 23.3 (red trace).

 <center>
 <figure id="04_miller_plot">